Beijing, formerly known as Peking, is the capital of the People’s Republic of China, and the country’s political and cultural center.

-As the second largest first-tier city in terms of GDP, Beijing is home to the headquarters of most of China’s largest state-owned companies and houses the largest number of Fortune Global 500 companies in the country.
+As the second-largest first-tier city in terms of GDP, Beijing is home to the headquarters of most of China’s largest state-owned companies and houses the largest number of Fortune Global 500 companies in the country.

 The city also boasts of the top two higher education institutions in China – Peking University and Tsinghua University.

-In 2018, Beijing’s tertiary industry, or service sector, accounted for more than 80 percent of the city’s GDP, while the secondary industry, or industrial and manufacturing sector, accounted for most of the remaining 20 percent.
+The city is largely a post-industrial economy and has the biggest tertiary industry as a proportion of GDP among all Chinese cities.
+In 2021, Beijing’s tertiary industry, or service sector, accounted for over 80 percent of the city’s GDP, while the secondary industry, or manufacturing sector, accounted for most of the remaining 23 percent.

 Sector-wise, Beijing has highly-developed financial, service, R&D, cultural, and education industries.

 Specifically, the added value of Beijing’s modern service industry – which includes financial, technology, information services, and other advanced services – contributed to around 60 percent of its GDP in 2021.
 Income derived from the cultural industries, meanwhile, reportedly reached RMB 1 trillion (US$15 billion) in the same year.

 A key component of China’s fundamental national strategy of opening up to the outside world is luring international investment.
 Foreign-invested businesses have made distinctive and significant contributions to the steady and quick economic growth of China and Beijing is no exemption.
 Since 2019, the Beijing Municipal Commerce Bureau has been publishing a ‘Beijing Foreign Investment Development Report’ on annual basis for the benefit of international investors.